 Grammarly AI in 2026

-I tested it hands-on for over six months, drafting blog posts, emails, LinkedIn updates, and even my resume tweaks.
+I tested it hands-on for over six months, drafting blog posts, emails, LinkedIn updates, and even tweaking my resume.
 I went from the free version to Pro because, honestly, I couldn't resist those extra prompts.
 This is my honest review, based on my personal experience.

 No fluff, just what I found, the wins, the frustrations, and why I think it's a game-changer for anyone who writes, which is basically all of us now.